Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Ministry of Health recommends that people take the following preventive measures to minimize the risk of seasonal flu:

 Get a seasonal flu vaccine: This is the most effective way to protect yourself from the flu.
-Wash your hands often with soap and water or an alcohol-based hand sanitizer, especially after coughing or sneezing.
+Wash your hands often with soap and water or hand sanitizer, especially after coughing or sneezing.

 Maintain a healthy lifestyle: Eat a nutritious diet, strengthen your immune system and exercise regularly.